Comorbid Conditions Therapy: Therapy for Overlapping Symptoms in St. Petersburg, Florida, and PSYPACT States

 When You Don’t Fit in Just One Box

 Some individuals do not neatly fit into a single category.
 You may feel like you have a foot in anxiety, another in disordered eating, and a hand in unresolved trauma or ADHD.
-When experiences overlap in this way, it can be difficult to know where to begin.
+When experiencing overlapping symptoms in this way, it can be difficult to know where to begin.
+Don't worry, I've got your back!

 Guided Practice